-Republic Plaza presents Passing Through, a large site-specific installation by local artist Scottie Burgess [insert details on reception if applicable].
-Filling and energizing the 17th Street-side gallery, Passing Through consists of multiple wooden rectangular forms that trace the ever-changing Republic Plaza silhouette experienced through its viewer’s fluid perspective, creating a dynamic arrangement that references time, the building and the lives that traverse through its spaces.
+Republic Plaza presents Passing Through, a large site-specific installation by local artist Scottie Burgess.
+Filling and energizing the 17th Street-side lobby corridor, Passing Through consists of multiple wooden rectangular forms that trace the ever-changing Republic Plaza silhouette experienced through its viewer’s fluid perspective, creating a dynamic arrangement that references time, the building and the lives that traverse through its spaces.

 Concurrently, Passing Through’s free form assemblage creates a dynamic geometric cascade in motion.
 Textural forms seem to pass through its spaces and these artful inhabitants are as unique and colorful as the people’s personalities that brighten downtown Denver.